 4. Great Composers

-To know masterpieces of the repertoire and to understand the historical and artistic necessities that drove composers to pen them.
 Students encounter the great works of musical canon, not only for their intrinsic artistic value, but also as textbooks.
 Students work music concepts and ideas through direct contact with and application to the masterworks of the repertoire.
 Active listening, score reading, group singing, playing, and conducting are among the experiences that guide students through the material, as they come to place composers, their works, and the musical styles they represent in an historical context.
-Classes explore music of the Renaissance through the Modern Era.
+Classes study music of the Renaissance through the Modern Era.

 5. High School Comprehensive

 The High School Comprehensive curriculum is a robust course of musicianship study that provides the advancing high school student with sophisticated musical understanding.
-Through experiences including sight-singing, ear training, dictation, and keyboard harmony, students analyze works in terms of rhythm, melody, harmony, phrasing, and form.
+Through experiences including sight-singing, ear training, dictation, and keyboard harmony, students analyze the rhythm, melody, harmony, phrasing, and form of selected works.
 Students’ repertoire serves as a springboard for group discussion and analysis, as well as for examples of critical concepts.